-- 1. To avoid, minimize, or mitigate disproportionately high and adverse human health or environmental effects, including social and economic effects, on minority and low-income populations. - 2.
-To ensure the full and fair participation by all potentially affected communities in the transportation decision-making process. - 3.
+- 2. To ensure the full and fair participation by all potentially affected communities in the transportation decision-making process. - 3.
 To prevent the denial of, reduction in, or significant delay in the receipt of benefits by minority and low-income populations.